VasylBihari/Excel-Training-and-Learning/HR_ analytics_team_dashboard/Readme.md

 This project demonstrates how **Excel can be transformed into a powerful executive analytics tool**, bridging the gap between **raw HR data** and **strategic business insights.
 ---
-📎 *Screenshots included above show the main dashboard and the executive summary view.*